saraa123/django_project_tracker/README.md

 ### Features left to implement
 > Front-end features
-* Give users the ability to edit their issues and add comments
-    - I initially was working on a function that would enable users to edit an issue they may have add, but due to time restraints I decided this would be something that would be better to work on in the future.
+* Profile page:
+    - Go into greater detail when displaying orders on the user account.

+* Update the invoice when checkout is complete so a summary of the order is displayed.

+* Allow users to see an expected date of completion for features.

-* Allow users to leave feedback
+* Allow users to see who the handler is for a given issue or feature.
-    - Currently feedback is hardcoded.
-However, in the future I would like to learn how to develop a real feedback section for users, as well as have snippets of this feedback presented on the progress page.

 > Back-end features
+* Currently, feedback has been added within the to_do app primarily as it was a small model to add.
+However, in the future I want to add it as a stand-alone app.

 * Gain a general better understanding of what Django is capable of
     - Experiment with Django admin and models.

 * Learn more about the use of slugs

 * Learn backend security methods:
-    - Learn backend validated in order to increase security.
+    - Learn more about backend validated in order to increase security.

+* Give users the ability to edit their issues
+    - I initially was working on a function that would enable users to edit an issue they may have had, but due to time restraints I decided this would be something that would be better to work on in the future.

+* Allow users to comment on issues and feature requests.

+* Cart changes:
+    - I initially allowed users to add tickets to their cart, but then decided on a different approach, whereby users are now sent directly to checkout when submitting or upvoting features, and can directly submit new free issues.
+    - The cart app has remained however, as I want to develop a function that would allow users to add multiple tickets to their cart and make one payment.

+* Have greater control over the feature costs:
+    - Currently there are default values set for upvote cost and the amount of money needed.
+Some have been manipulated in admin.
+I would like to develop a function whereby new features are given a status of ‘request submitted’ before being sent directly to the main feature request table, and are at that point individually assigned specific values for the factors mentioned above.

+* Develop the search function further

 ## Methods used
 * HTML